Rossa (singer): 2013–2016: Salahkah – ILY from 38.000 Ft.

-In early January 2016, Rossa held a concert again at Istana Budaya (Malaysia) entitled Raja & Rakyat Berpisah Tiada along with seven Malaysian singers to commemorate Sultan Pahang's birthday.
-It broke the record of the most expensive ticket prices at RM 5,000.
-Rossa recorded a new single Jangan Hilangkan Dia from Ryan D'Masiv, arranged by an International musician, Tushar Apte.
+In early 2016, she participated in the concert Raja & Rakyat Berpisah Tiada at Istana Budaya alongside several Malaysian artists to commemorate the birthday of the Sultan of Pahang.
+The concert reportedly set a record for the highest ticket price, with tickets priced at RM5,000.
+That year, she released the single "Jangan Hilangkan Dia" written by Ryan D’Masiv and produced by Tushar Apte.
 The song was first released in four countries and was ranked number one on "iTunes Soundtrack" for six months.
-Rossa also performed at the event "21 Asian Television Awards" on 2 December 2016 as a representative from Indonesia.
-Afterwards, Rossa went to Los Angeles in July to record her latest album, with Mitch Allan as her vocal producer.
+She also performed at the 21st Asian Television Awards in December 2016.
+In mid-2016, Rossa began recording sessions in Los Angeles for her next studio album with Mitch Allan as vocal producer.